 Check Out Photos from Intermacs Meeting

-More than 100 attendees gathered at he 2018 STS Intermacs Meeting to learn about patient-reported outcomes, new science, clinical trials, adverse events, and new technologies related to FDA-approved mechanical circulatory support devices used to treat advanced heart failure.
+In May, more than 100 attendees gathered at the 2018 STS Intermacs Meeting to learn about patient-reported outcomes, new science, clinical trials, adverse events, and new technologies related to FDA-approved mechanical circulatory support devices used to treat advanced heart failure.
 Check out photos of the engaging sessions, poster and networking reception, and award presentation that are posted in the Society’s flickr album.